jz393/jz393.github.io/writing/why-i-left-google.md

 ## My time at Google

-Google profoundly shaped my college and young adult life, influencing both my professional and personal identity.
+Google profoundly shaped my young adult life, influencing both my professional and personal identity.
+It has seen me through the blundering university days, the trials and tribulations of post-grad life, and eventually marriage.
 Leaving was incredibly difficult, as it had been my dream company since I started studying computer science—a throwback to the early days of programming "Hello, World!" and basic four-function calculators.

 ### Background and timeline
 - **The interview (2018):** During a busy sophomore semester, a recruiter reached out to invite me to interview for an internship at Google.
 While I didn't feel adequately prepared (the academic year didn't leave much room for Leetcode practice), I knew I couldn't pass on this opportunity.
 I hesitantly took the interview, where I solved one question and submitted a rough solution to the next.
 I didn't expect much afterward, but to my surprise, my recruiter called a week later with the good news!
 I eagerly accepted the offer, and team matching quickly followed as I began preparing for my internship.